Cantera/cantera/doc/sphinx/compiling/dependencies.rst

   * Required to build the Cantera Python module, and to run significant portions of the test suite.
-  * Known to work with versions 1.8.1-1.13.
+  * Known to work with versions 1.8.1-1.14.0.
 Expected to work with versions >= 1.8.1.

 * `Cython <http://cython.org/>`_

-  * Required version >=0.23 installed for Python 2.7 to build the Python module for both Python 2.7 and Python 3.x.
+  * Required version >=0.23 to build the Python module.
+Must be installed for the same Python where SCons is installed.

 * `3to2 <http://pypi.python.org/pypi/3to2>`_